DODAS-TS/sts-wire/README.md

       --insecureConn            check the http connection certificate
       --log string              where the log has to write, a file path or stderr (default "your/app/config/dir/log/sts-wire.log")
-      --noPassword              to not encrypt the data with a password --refreshTokenRenew int   time span to renew the refresh token in minutes (default 15)
+      --noPassword              to not encrypt the data with a password --readOnly                mount with read-only option
+      --refreshTokenRenew int   time span to renew the refresh token in minutes (default 15) --tryRemount              try to remount if there are any rclone errors (up to 10 times)

 Use "sts-wire [command] --help" for more information about a command.
 ```